davidzoufaly/finance-mgn/README.md

   enforced by `commitlint` in `commit-msg` hook.
 - Repository code is formatted by [Biome](https://biomejs.dev/) and [.editorconfig](./.editorconfig) in `pre-commit` hook.
 - Quality check is done by [Biome](https://biomejs.dev/) in `pre-commit` hook.

+TODO: Bundling, how to run integration tests, unit tests